rivas-lab/covid19/UKB_HLA_freq/README.md

 They have the [worldwide population frequencies in unrelated individuals and in families](http://17ihiw.org/17th-ihiw-ngs-hla-data/)[6].

+## Acknowledgement

+We thank Marcelo Fernandez-Vina and Euan Ashley for providing the information about the 17th IHIW NGS HLA Data.

 ## Reference

 1. [Sinnott-Armstrong, N. et al. Genetics of 38 blood and urine biomarkers in the UK Biobank. bioRxiv 660506 (2019)](https://doi.org/10.1101/660506).